siraben/zkeme80/docs/shell.md

 # Designing a good shell

+## Current implementation

+Flash page 5 now starts an interactive Forth REPL.
+Alphabetic input is the default; press `2ND` before a digit or arithmetic symbol.  `DEL` backspaces, `HELP` prints the on-device summary, and `BYE` unloads the transient shell words and returns to the menu.

+The editor is deliberately limited to one display line until cursor-addressed editing is implemented.
+Command output is preserved between prompts, and the framebuffer scrolls by one text row when the next prompt would run past the display.

+## Roadmap

 A good shell is the heart of an operating system.
 Let's make something that's easy to use and is inspired by the TI operating system (TI-OS).
 What does TI-OS do well?
 I think it comes down to